 We have to wait for about 30 min for the ceremony to finish and the people to go out, and for the event to continue.
 This is the perfect time to chat with the people around us and gather more information and other explanation about what is happening during the present ritual and what will happen later on.
 While waiting, I take a couple of photos of the things and people around.

 And then, the priests leave the Honden, followed by several assistants.
 The official photographers who were waiting in front of the main door of the Honden get busy, and the Chigo appears, with his two young assistants and all the other men at the door.
 They’re getting in position for the official photo.
 Of course, I won’t be able to take the same kind of photos directly in front of the group, but our position is excellent and enables me to capture the scene from the side while avoiding to include any tourists in the frame.
 That is, until two of the three mothers have the great idea of placing themselves right in front of us, blocking the view for everyone located around our position.
 Well, I can’t really ask them to move, so I include them in my photo and use them to “frame” my subject.

 Then, everything goes very fast.
 After the official photos in front of the Honden, the group quickly reaches the south gate where the Chigo is placed on a white horse and another photo is taken.
 All the participants then enter the Nakamura restaurant and the event comes to a close for us photographers.

 Regarding the lenses I used, as I do not have a single lens or zoom that would enable me to cover everything.
 I usually end up bringing two bodies and at least two zooms.
-This time, I had my Nikon D500 with a 70-200 f/2.8 zoom, and my old favorite, the D810 with the 24-70 f/2.8.
+This time, I had a Nikon D500 with a 70-200 f/2.8 zoom, and an old favorite, the D810 with the 24-70 f/2.8.
 It’s heavy, bulky and troublesome, but this way I can cover just about everything that is going on around me, either near or far (within reason).